SharmilaSrinivasa/Paycom-virtual-program/README.md

 6. Install bootstrap framework for UI framework using -> npm install bootstrap --save
 7. Install vanilla bootstrap for customizing the sass file using -> npm install react-bootstrap bootstrap
 8. Install React router module to enable router service using -> npm install --save react-router-dom
+9. For users authentication & authorization using Axios to send API calls and handle JWT tokens.

 For Server-side coding:
 1. Create folder inside htdocs of xampp for php code part.
+2. Building the PHP application that implements the JWT-protected REST API.